 Create personalized plans to increase physical activity.

 Physical activity is a known mood booster and stress buster.
-Health coaches help participants find creative ways to incorporate physical activity into their days—whether they’re in the office or working from home.
+Health coaches help participants find creative ways to incorporate physical activity into their days, whether in the office or working from home.
 My team teaches people how to fit in mini-workouts or stretches between meetings and encourages participants to block time on their calendars for workouts.
 They also devise individualized workout programs that focus on cardiovascular health, flexibility, and strength.

-Help participants improve diet and nutrition.
+Work on improving diet and nutrition.